jeromecoupe/scrolltriggered_css_animations/README.md

 - Animations powered by data attributes
 - All elements on pages if JS is not supported
 - Easy to make compatible with [Animate CSS](http://daneden.github.io/animate.css/)

+## Usage

+Add a `.js-animate` class to any element you wish to animate and provide a `data-animation-type` attribute with one of the following values:

+- `slidefromleft`
+- `slidefromright`
+- `slidefromtop`
+- `slidefrombottom`
+- `zoomin`

+All animation classes are added via JS so elements will be displayed statically on the page if JS is not available.

+All animations play state are set to `paused` by default.
+They are switched to `running` via a `.js-animate--active` added via JS upon scroll and when the animated element is entirely displayed in the viewport.